A. General Information

 1. Establishment of OJK Regulations Related to Public Offering for Issuers with Small or Medium Scale Assets

-In 2017 the OJK has enacted POJK Number 53 / POJK.04 / 2017 concerning Registration Statements for Public Offering and Capital Additions by Giving Pre-emptive Rights by Issuers with Small-Scale Assets or Issuers with Medium-Scale Assets.
+On 2017, OJK has enacted POJK Number 53/POJK.04/2017 concerning Registration Statements for Public Offering and Capital Additions by Giving Pre-emptive Rights by Issuers with Small-Scale Assets or Issuers with Medium-Scale Assets.

 2. Characteristics of Companies with Small and Medium Scale Assets